 Does turmeric work?

 Turmeric has shown some effectiveness in treating peptic ulcers, and there is some suggestion it helps to prevent and treat cancer.
 In one study of human saliva, curcumin interfered with cell signals that drive the growth of head and neck cancer, according to the 2011 study published in the journal Clinical Cancer Research.
 There is also evidence that topical application of turmeric can relieve itching caused by skin cancer.
+It has been found that turmeric with all of its components working together is more effective than curcumin alone when used to in cancer research studies.

 However, turmeric's primary effect on the body is that it decreases inflammation, which is associated with many health conditions.
-[9 Healthy Habits You Can Do in 1 Minute (Or Less)]

 One experiment in rats showed that curcumin may ease joint swelling from rheumatoid arthritis.
 Researchers gave rats turmeric extracts before and after inducing rheumatoid-arthritis symptoms in the animals.
 Some extracts contained only curcuminoids, the family of chemicals that include curcumin, while other extracts contained curcuminoids along with other compounds.
 The study, published in 2006 in the Journal of Natural Products, found that pure curcuminoid extracts were more effective in treating rheumatoid-arthritis symptoms, and that curcuminoids worked better in preventing new joint swelling than in treating existing swelling.